A LIGHT SHINING IN THE DARKNESS

 But can it be proved?
 Yes!

-1 Ah-MOSE(S) I married an Ethiopian + 1 Thut-MOSE(S) IV married a Midianite*, which is a Demotic [MiD-AN-i] metathesis [MiD-i-AN] of Egyptian MeT-AN-i [(i.e., Mitanni).
+1 Ah-MOSE(S) I married an Ethiopian + 1 Thut-MOSE(S) IV married a Midianite*, which is a Demotic [MiD-AN-i] metathesis [MiD-i-AN] of Egyptian MeT-AN-i [(i.e., Mitanni.
+PROVING Midian Is Mitanni).
 It was the marriage of this princess to Thutmose IV that sealed the peace treaty between Egypt and Mitanni c.
 1397-1388 BC].
 Except for her title, The Noble Lady of Naharin (T Spst Nhrn), no one is yet certain of the name of the Mitanni Princess, though her Biblical name Zipporah seems to give an alternate rendering of the Mitanni title: Zp pr ah ("Noble [one from the] house [of] Iah" (Per Ah), or "[of the] Great House?).
 THARBIS, though, was a fiction concocted by Josephus.
 On the other hand, there's absolutely no doubt about the identity of Moses' historical Ethiopian wife: Ahmose Nefertari.
+What was the reason for Aaron's & Miriams's animosity toward her?

-* To my knowledge, no images of Mitanni or Midianite princesses have yet been identified in Egyptian iconography --- that the public has been made aware of.
+* To my knowledge, no images of Mitanni or Midianite princesses have yet been conclusively identified in Egyptian iconography --- that the public has been made aware of.
 And it would be completely futile to seek for any in ancient Jewish imagery, since historically verified depictions of the Biblical Israelites themselves cannot be found!
+I can, however, present you with an image of a male Naharina (the Egyptian word for a person associated with the land of Mitanni), and by process of elimination, present the only logical choice for the Egyptian name and image of the Midianitess.
+Thutmose IV had 3 wives: Iaret, Nefertari, and Mutemwiya.
+Iaret was his sister, so we can rule her out.
+My money is on Mutemwiya.
 What's more, by realizing that Midian is actually a variant of Mitanni, we expose the historical fabrication that claims Midian to be the son of Abraham and the fictitious Keturah.
 But why interpolate such falsehood?
 [Author's opinion: Apparently, to provide an alternate definition of Ethiopian.
 A Semitic one, to distinguish it from the historical Ethiopians with Black roots in Africa!
 Yet, once again, the redactors are betrayed by their ignorance of the Egyptian language and the ancient Egyptian word for Ethiopian --- Nehes and Nhsyw.
 And didn't realize, until it was too late, that Phinehas** meant The "Black" / "Nubian" / "CUSHITE" / "Ethiopian" ].

 ** "Phinehas, the son of Eleazor, the son of Aaron the priest, hath turned my wrath away from the the children of Israel ...."
 (Numbers 25:11); "And he shall have it, and his seed after him, even the covenant of an everlasting priesthood...."
 (Numbers 25:13).